 It's almost like watching a ballet.
 Look at the short scene immediately following Quasimodo's rescue of Esmeralda from her executioners: first he gently removes her bonds, then she awakes from her faint and is momentarily disturbed by the grim appearance of her rescuer.
 Quasimodo's initial dismay turns into relief as she pieces together her situation and wordlessly expresses her gratitude.
-No dialogue is exchanged, but a wealth of meaning is expressed in those few feet of film: the actor's gestures are unsubtle but graceful and precise, and are traded back and forth a bit like a dance.
-And would you criticise West Side Story because the gang fights aren't realistic?
+No dialogue is exchanged, but a wealth of meaning is expressed in those few feet of film.
+The actor's gestures are unsubtle but graceful and precise, and are traded back and forth a bit like a dance.
+Would you criticise West Side Story because the fight scenes aren't realistic?

 With Chaney dominating so thoroughly, it's easy to overlook the contribution of the rest of the players.
 There's Brandon Hurst, who led John Barrymore into temptation in the 1920 Dr Jekyll and Mr Hyde: Norman Kerry, who would team up with Chaney again for Phantom of the Opera and The Unknown: and Patsy Ruth Miller, a relative newcomer chosen as Esmeralda after an extensive talent search (if you believe the publicity, that is).
 Patsy recalls that she was coached during filming by Chaney as much as by director Wallace Worsley, suggesting that Chaney's influence was just as strong behind the camera.